verityj/newer-app-cleaner/README.md

 python3 app-cleaner.py /Applications/Damus.app
 ```

 Go through the prompts for the rest.
+If you prefer the shell script, that's version 1 covered below.

 ## Version 1 - shell script